chettrick/stm32cubef4/Projects/STM32469I_EVAL/Examples/FMC/FMC_SRAM_DataMemory/readme.txt

 @par Example Description

-This example guides you through the different configuration steps by mean of HAL API to configure the FMC controller to access the IS61WV102416BLL-10MLI SRAM memory mounted on STM32469I-EVAL evaluation board (including heap and stack).
+This example guides you through the differentconfiguration steps by mean of HAL API to configure the FMC controller to access the SRAM memory mountedon evaluation board (including heap and stack).

 At the beginning of the main program the HAL_Init() function is called to reset all the peripherals, initialize the Flash interface and the systick.